stho32/Training/ToolProjects/M005/README.md

 ### locations

 - [ ] You can easily set up an environment on a hoster, like vultr.
-- [ ] You can easily set up a environment on your local computer.
+- [ ] You can easily set up a vm environment on your local computer.
 - [ ] You can easily install a local machine to make it the way you need it.
 E.g. a physical laptop.
 Not a virtual machine.
+- [ ] You can easily create docker containers.

 ### variants